eukaryafarm/eukaryafarm.github.io/c_distributors.md

 <section>

 If you want to buy mushrooms, and are located in Front Range Area (Denver, Boulder, Longmont, etc) contact Peter from Oxford Gardens.
-Oxford gardens distributes Eukarya’s mushrooms, and others produce items connecting customers to many different farmers/ranchers all across Colorado!
+Oxford gardens distributes Eukarya’s mushrooms and other produce, connecting farmers to customers all across Colorado!
 <br><br>
 <h3 class="major">Oxford Gardens</h3>
 <b>Peter S. Volz</b>